-Windows 11 can check your spelling while you type and show a red wavy line under words it thinks are misspelled.
-This is called spellcheck.
-It helps catch mistakes so you can fix them quickly.
+Windows 11 has a spellcheck feature.
+It puts a red wavy line under words it thinks are spelled wrong.
+This helps you catch mistakes and fix them right away.

 Turn Spellcheck On or Off Using Windows Settings

-- Look for the option Highlight misspelled words.
+- Look for the option called Highlight misspelled words.

 - Toggle the switch to On to turn spellcheck on, or Off to turn it off.

-Here are some pictures to help you find the right settings:
+Here are pictures to help you find the right settings:

 Bonus: Change Spellcheck Using the Windows Registry (Advanced)

-If you’re comfortable with more advanced tools, you can also turn spellcheck on or off using the Windows Registry Editor.
-Be careful — making wrong changes can cause problems.
+If you’re comfortable with advanced tools, you can also use the Windows Registry Editor. ⚠️ Admin privileges required.
+Be careful — wrong changes can cause problems.
 Here’s how:

 EnableSpellchecking. - Double-click

-EnableSpellcheckingand set its value to:- 1 to turn spellcheck ON
+EnableSpellcheckingand set its value to:1to turn spellcheck ON0to turn spellcheck OFF

 - Close the Registry Editor and restart your computer for the changes to take effect.